cfpb/Metro2/django/README.md

 1. Run `docker-compose exec django sh` to enter the running container
 2. Use `python manage.py shell` to start the interactive python console for this project.

-[Here's a useful resource](https://studygyaan.com/django/django-shell-tutorial-explore-your-django-project) on how the django shell can be useful for development.
+[Here's a useful resource](https://studygyaan.com/django/django-shell-tutorial-explore-your-django-project) on how the Django shell can be useful for development.

 Parse files from the local filesystem:
-1. Enter the django container: `docker-compose exec django sh`.
+1. Enter the Django container: `docker-compose exec django sh`.
 2. Run `python manage.py parse_local -e [event_name] -d [local_data_directory]` to parse the files from the provided directory.
     - You can also use `python manage.py parse_local -h` for the help text.

 Run the evaluators for an event:
-1. Enter the django container: `docker-compose exec django sh`.
+1. Enter the Django container: `docker-compose exec django sh`.
 2. Run `python manage.py run_evaluators -e [event_ID]` to run the evaluators on a dataset associated to the provided event.
     - If there are existing evaluator results for this event, the previous results will be deleted before running the evaluator.
     - You can also use `python manage.py run_evaluators -h` for the help text.

-Use the django administrator interface:
+Use the Django administrator interface:
 1. First you'll need to create an admin account.
 (TODO: maybe we could automate this).
     - Note that if you've already done this, the account will still exist, unless you've deleted your local database.
     - If you already have a superuser login, skip to step 4.
-2. Enter the django container: `docker-compose exec django sh`.
+2. Enter the Django container: `docker-compose exec django sh`.
 3. Run `python manage.py createsuperuser --username=admin --email=""` (or you can substitute whatever admin username you want).
     - The `createsuperuser` command will ask you to enter a password twice.
 4. Then you can log in to the admin interface at http://localhost:8000/admin using the username and password you entered in the previous step.

 To run the lint checks:
-1. Enter the django container: `docker-compose exec django sh`.
+1. Enter the Django container: `docker-compose exec django sh`.
 1. Run `ruff check .`